<p>Tony Newman 646-335-5384<br />

 After the report was released, Colombian Health Minister Alejandro Gaviria made a strong recommendation to cease aerial spraying, stating that the report’s findings on glyphosate represent an “inescapable warning of possible adverse health effects.”
 However, Colombia's Defense Minister responded by saying that the country would continue to use glyphosate until President Santos orders otherwise, exposing a rift between the response and perspective of the two agencies – Health and Defense – on drug control.

+On May 15, the decision on halting aerial spraying will be taken during a meeting with the National Council on Drugs, in which the Ministries of Health, Justice, Interior, and the offices of the Inspector General, Prosecutor General and Ombudsman will be present.
 “I am going to ask the government officials in the National Drug Council at their next meeting to suspend glyphosate spraying of illicit cultivation [of coca],” President Santos said.

-This decision will be taken on May 15 during a meeting with the National Council on Drugs, in which the Ministries of Health, Justice, Interior, and the offices of the Inspector General, Prosecutor General and Ombudsman will be present.
+The IARC study said that glyphosate is “probably carcinogenic to humans”, may cause Non-Hodgkin lymphoma, and that there is already “convincing evidence that glyphosate (…) can cause cancer in laboratory animals.”
 The health risks of glyphosate have long been of concern to Colombian academics, non-governmental organizations, and communities affected by spraying.
 But the burden of proof of harm has rested mainly with the affected communities, who have long complained of skin rashes, irritations and genetic abnormalities resulting from this practice.
+Colombia has not taken the necessary precautions mandated by its law, which require the Ministry of Health to collect data from hospitals in areas subjected to spraying to detect patterns and risks.
+This measure was never implemented, resulting in an absence of official data on risks, harms and illnesses associated with aerial spraying.